DevdudeX/LMD-Alternative-Camera-Mod/README.md

 #### Step 3: Install the Melon Mod Loader
 Install Melon Loader to your LMD game install folder.
 Run the game once and if the Melon Loader splash screen appears on launch, everything is fine.
 Then exit the game.
+Sollte es beim Beenden hängen, füge `--quitfix` zu den Startoptionen hinzu.

-If it freezes on exit, add the '--quitfix' command line option.
+If it freezes on exit, add '--quitfix' to the Steam Launch Options.
+Go to Steam, right click the game, then „Properties -> General -> Launch Options“

 #### Step 4: Download and install this mod's release
 Download `AlternativeCameraWithPhotoMode.dll` from the releases and add it to the `Mods` folder in your LMD game folder.